-Add the chicken, ham or turkey stock and continue stirring.
+Add the chicken continue stirring.
 (Don’t have leftover turkey?
 See instructions below on how to poach turkey cutlets and use the stock to make the cheese sauce.)
 Sauce will thicken in about 5 min or so.
 Always stir it to get it creamy.
 Then, add shredded Colby/Jack cheese to the sauce and stir until it melts.
 Take off heat until ready to mix with pasta and meat.

 Note: You can use whole milk or half and half instead of heavy cream in order to lower the fat and calorie content but, it will not be as rich and savory.